-Henri Cartier-Bresson (1908–2004) is known for his photographs of French society and his distinctive 'street style' approach to documentary photography,.
+Henri Cartier-Bresson (1908–2004) is a well-known figure in the history of photography, renowned for his photographs of French society and his distinctive ‘street style’ approach to documentary.
 He was also a co-founder of the prestigious photographic agency Magnum Photos.
-Cartier-Bresson recorded many of the 'little moments' in everyday life, often capturing subjects absorbed in activity, however minimal or idiosyncratic that action may have been.
+Cartier-Bresson recorded many of the ‘little moments’ in everyday life, often capturing subjects absorbed in activity, however minimal or idiosyncratic that action may have been.

 His fascination with society and close observation techniques helped him to identify the ‘decisive moment’ in order to create meaningful glimpses of society.
 The ‘decisive moment’ refers to the point at which action and aesthetic blend to create the most impactful and visually effective representation of a scene.

 Cartier-Bresson took this photograph in 1945 at a transit camp in Dessau, Germany.
 Transit camps were used to temporarily house refugees, political prisoners and prisoners of war shortly after liberation by the Allies.
 This image records the moment at which a Gestapo informer is recognised and exposed by a young Belgian woman.